D Pharm vs. B Pharm - Which is better?

 In India, a pharmacy degree might open up various professional options.
 Pharmacists, drug experts, pharmacy specialists, biochemists, and other research-based positions are all open to those with a Bachelor of Pharmacy.
 There are many opportunities for B.Pharma graduates in India since the country is one of the world's leading producers of generic pharmaceuticals.

 Career opportunities for D.Pharma holders are similar but less competitive.
-Pharmacists, shop managers, drug therapists, medication consultants, and other employees in commercial and government-aided organizations are some options available to graduates with a pharmacy degree.
+Pharmacists, shop managers, drug therapists, medication consultants, and other employees in commercial and government-aided organizations are some options available to pharmacy degree graduates.

 Pharmaceutical companies and medical research laboratories are familiar places for B.Pharm and D.Pharm graduates to find work.
 B.Pharm graduates often get higher salaries than D.Pharm graduates because of the B.Pharm graduate's superior grasp of the pharmaceutical industry.